unjs/ofetch/README.md

 **Why export is called `$fetch` instead of `fetch`?**

 Using the same name of `fetch` can be confusing since API is different but still it is a fetch so using closest possible alternative.
+You can however, import `{ fetch }` from `ohmyfetch` which is auto polyfilled for Node.js and using native otherwise.

 **Why not having default export?**